gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Add-AipServiceRoleBasedAdministrator.md

 PS C:\>Add-AipServiceRoleBasedAdministrator -SecurityGroupDisplayName "Finance Employees"
 ```

-This command grants administrative rights to the protection service for the group that has a display name of **Finance Employees.**
+This command grants administrative rights to the protection service for the group that has a display name of **Finance Employees**.

 ### Example 2: Grant administrative rights by using a GUID
 ```